MENU

 ~Takeo Arishima (1878-1923)

-Shiratori Masamune was one of the leading writers of naturalism.
+Masamune Hakucho was one of the leading writers of naturalism.
 He was also an active critic of literature, art, and theater.
 Shiratori Shomune first visited Karuizawa in 1912, when he visited Ikaho.
 In 1940, he built a villa in Roppon Tsuji, where he spent most of his summers.
 He lived there during World War II and until 1957 (Showa 32).
 Shortly after the war, he published “Escape from Japan,” a novel set in a summer resort (Karuizawa).
 Shortly after the war, Shiratori Masamune was famous for walking the streets in his knickerbockers.
 After his death, a monument to his poetry was erected in the old Karuizawa.

 ~Yaeko Nogami (1885-1985)

-~Saisei Murou (1889-1962)
+~Saisei Muro Saisei (1889-1962)

 ~ Kunio Kishida (1890-1954)